Congruent number

 where $\mathbb{Q}^{*}$ is the set of nonzero rational numbers.

 Every residue class in this group contains exactly one square-free integer, and it is common, therefore, only to consider square-free positive integers when speaking about congruent numbers.

+History

+While solutions of quadratic equations and construction of Pythagorean triples were known in ancient times and were transmitted through Greek and Indian Mathematics, congruent numbers were first tabulated in Arabic manuscripts by the 10th centuryincluding a formulation of the congruent number problem by Persian mathematician Al-Khazinwith 5 and 6 among the earliest known examples.
+Some scholars speculate an Indian origin for the congruent number problem, mathematician Frans Oort finds such an origin unclear since it is not evidenced in standard literature even though related quadratic equations were studied in medieval India.
+According to historians of mathematics Norbert Schappacher and Roshdi Rashed, 3rd century Greek mathematician Diophantus didn't formulate the problem of congruent numbers.
+In the 13th century, Fibonacci identified 7 as a congruent number and noted that 1 is not.
+The first accepted proof of the non-congruence of 1 was later given by Pierre de Fermat, who also proved that 2 and 3 are not congruent numbers.

 Congruent number problem

 The question of determining whether a given rational number is a congruent number is called the congruent number problem.
 As of 2019, this problem has not been brought to a successful resolution.
 Tunnell's theorem provides an easily testable criterion for determining whether a number is congruent; but his result relies on the Birch and Swinnerton-Dyer conjecture, which is still unproven.

 Fermat's right triangle theorem, named after Pierre de Fermat, states that no square number can be a congruent number.
 However, in the form that every congruum (the difference between consecutive elements in an arithmetic progression of three squares) is non-square, it was already known (without proof) to Fibonacci.
 Every congruum is a congruent number, and every congruent number is a product of a congruum and the square of a rational number.
 However, determining whether a number is a congruum is much easier than determining whether it is congruent, because there is a parameterized formula for congrua for which only finitely many parameter values need to be tested.